 The High Priestess Reversed Keywords

-The High Priestess as How Someone (He/She) Sees you
+The High Priestess Tarot Card is How Someone (He/She) Sees you

 Make no mistake; the person you’re wondering about perceives you as a beautiful, unique, and mysterious being.
 To them, your presence radiates respect and adoration.

-This sublime image, however, may create the illusion that you’re above the ordinary, human life.
+This sublime image, however, may create the illusion that you’re above ordinary human life.
 That’s why they may be afraid or hesitant to approach you.

 Your gaze seems like it can pierce the very soul, while your secrets are numerous and hidden from prying eyes.
 And there’s no questioning your motives in their mind; they are as pure, clear, and mesmerizing as moonlight.